-Provides Medical Assisting students the theory and clinical skills necessary to perform phlebotomy in a medical setting.
-Upon successful completion of this course, the student will receive an Occupational completion Point certificate, Phlebotomist, MA (75 hours) as per the Florida Department of Education.
+Provides the theory and clinical skills necessary to perform phlebotomy in a medical setting.
+Upon successful completion of this course, the student will receive an Occupational Completion Points certificate, Phlebotomist, MA (75 hours) as per the Florida Department of Education.

 Prerequisite: Grade of C or better in HSC 0003C, MEA 0500, MEA 0543C.
-Offered: FA.